-PHCY 516 - Foundations of Patient Care (2.0 hours)
+PHCY 516 - Foundations of Patient Care (2.0 credit hours)

 Foundational knowledge and skills in the principles and practice of pharmacy, emphasizing a consistent approach to a systematic patient care process for delivering patient-centered, team-based healthcare.
 Application of this process of care to seven common disease states.
+Prerequisites: PHCY 502, PHCY 503, PHCY 504

-PHCY 519 - Self-Care and Non-Prescription Medications (1.5 hours)
+PHCY 519 - Self-Care and Non-Prescription Medications (1.5 credit hours)

 Prerequisite, PY1 standing.
 Pharmacists are often the first health care professional patients turn to when seeking guidance to treat common ailments.
 This course focuses on quickly and accurately assessing patients to determine candidacy for self-care therapy, including nonprescription selections.
 Establishing a process to triage patients regarding self-care management is emphasized.
+Prerequisites: PHCY 502, PHCY 503, PHCY 504

-PHCY 529 - Pharmacotherapy: Foundations (3.0 hours)
+PHCY 529 - Pharmacotherapy: Foundations (3.0 credit hours)

 This course serves as a transition from foundational coursework to direct patient care and coordinates learning activities with concurrent term courses.
 Students will learn how to approach patient scenarios and formulate pharmacotherapy recommendations.
 In-class discussion involves the application of pharmacotherapy principles to patient cases.
+Prerequisites: PHCY 502, PHCY 503, PHCY 504